About baby carriers, slings and backpacks

 - Ensure the carrier is appropriate for different seasons and won’t make your baby overheat in the warmer months.

-- If you plan to use the carrier as your baby grows, look for a carrier that you can change around so your baby can face out.
+- If you plan to use the carrier as your baby grows, look for a carrier that you can change around so your baby can face forwards.

-- Use your baby carrier only until your baby feels too heavy or uncomfortable to carry safely.
+- Use your carrier only until your baby feels too heavy or uncomfortable to carry safely.
+Check the carrier’s instructions for the maximum weight the carrier can handle.

 Here’s how to secure your baby in a carrier, sling or backpack and use this equipment safely.